-- Whether the activity takes place on the employer’s premises or off-site; and
+- Whether the activity occurred on the employer’s premises;

-- When the event takes place in relation to the employee’s normal work hours.
+- Whether the activity took place during normal work hours.

 To help make your company holiday event festive while reducing your liability, keep the following tips in mind:

-- Make Attendance Optional: Make it clear to employees that attendance at a company-sponsored events is purely optional, not mandatory.
-This also means keep the event social, not work related.
-Keep work-related events, like handing out of bonuses or awards, for another day.
+- Make attendance optional: Make it clear to employees that attendance at a company-sponsored event is purely optional, not mandatory.
+This also means keep the event social, not work-related.
+Keep work-related events, such as handing out bonuses or safety awards, for another day.

-- Pony Up the Pay: If attendance is required or the event is during work-time, compensate your employees, including overtime pay if their hours for the week exceed 40.
+- Pony up the pay: If attendance is required or the event is during normal working hours, compensate your employees, including overtime pay if their hours for the week exceed 40 hours.